Rephidock/Rephidock.GeneralUtilities/README.nuget.md

  A package with general utilities that may be useful.

-**IMPORTANT NOTICE:** Current branch `netframework35` is an experimental unlisted branch for compiling project to .net framework 3.5.
+**IMPORTANT NOTICE:** Current branch `netframework35` is an experimental branch for compiling project to .net framework 3.5.
 This compilation does not have all features be supported.

 ## Contents